Resources for Faculty, Staff & Students

 - Compressed Workweek Schedule for Summer 2022

 - Telecommuting Arrangement Policy, Form, FAQs and External Resources

 - Telecommuting Work Arrangement (TWA) Schedule for 2019

 Paychecks are no longer sent to Courant.
 Please pick up your paycheck at the NYU Manhattan Student Link Center (383 Lafayette Street), if you are a student.

-The Courant Institute's payroll office is located in Room 824, Warren Weaver Hall.
-If you have a reimbursement or other payment available at Courant, please contact Stephanie Auyeung.
-Her email is email@example.com, and her number is x26991.
+The Courant Institute's payroll office is located in Room 820, Warren Weaver Hall.
+If you have a reimbursement or other payment available at Courant, please contact Olvy Nunez Cruz.
+His email is firstname.lastname@example.org, and his number is x83332.